ShashankSirmour/GSOC-POC/README.md

 in app model used for Prototype

 ```
 Care
+    attributes ment to store
-    - to stoe hostpital name and ifo
+    - to stoe hostpital name and informtion
     - longitude ,latitude
     - cost of care
 ```